Low Blood Counts

 Cancer itself and the therapies used to treat it can affect your normal blood counts.
 This article explains the various types of blood cells, what their normal levels should be and how your body is affected when these counts become too low.
 Includes a chart to track blood counts.

 Anemia is a decrease in the number of red blood cells (RBC).
+This article describes details about anemia, signs and symptoms and how it is treated.

 Low platelet count, also know as thrombocytopenia, can be caused by cancer itself, radiation and chemotherapy.
 Platelets play a major role in blood clotting so thrombocytopenia puts you at a higher risk of bleeding.
 This article details what you can do to prevent bleeding, how to reduce bleeding and general precautions to take when you have thrombocytopenia.